TralahM/TralahM.github.io/_drafts/practical-architecture-for-flutter-apps.markdown

 But it can also be confusing.
 And choosing a technique that will work and scale well as our apps grow is important.

-What’s more, making the right choice early on can save us a lot of time and effort.
+What's more, making the right choice early on can save us a lot of time and effort.

 My take on state management and app architecture
-Over the last year I’ve been building a lot of Flutter apps, big and small.
+Over the last year I've been building a lot of Flutter apps, big and small.

 During this time, I have encountered and solved many problems.